olewsaa/amateur-radio/DMR/README.md

 ### Script to generate a codeplug config file for dmrconfig
-The wish to have an all Linux envirnment made me start using the command line tool[dmrconfig](https://github.com/OpenRTX/dmrconfig).
+The wish to have an all Linux envirnment made me start using the command line tool [dmrconfig](https://github.com/OpenRTX/dmrconfig).
 This have support for a fair share of radios.
 Being a command line tool means that the application works with text config files.
 This si an easy, but can be tedious to enter or even copy paste can be boring enough.
 The make is less tedious I decided to write